deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_3/result_simpl.md

 - [X] Usage policy rules
 - [ ] Service Agreements

+Based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria) section of the test description, the test is assigned the following score:

+**Functional suitability quality metric: 2**

 #### Notes
 The current testing version of SIMPL is a very basic Minimum Viable Product solution, version 1.0.